 4. Reckless Driving

 Reckless driving laws in Nevada make it a crime “for a person to drive a vehicle in willful or wanton disregard of the safety of persons or property.”
 Essentially, reckless driving refers to driving with wanton disregard for the rules of the road.
-Reckless drivers know that they are taking a risk but choose to drive recklessly anyway.
+Reckless drivers know that they are taking a risk but choose to drive recklessly anyway. leading to a magnitude of dangerous accidents: T-bone, sideswipe, rear end, and rollover.

 Following another vehicle too closely is known as tailgating.
 If a driver is not paying attention, he or she may accidentally tailgate.
 But in most cases, it is intentional and crosses the line into aggression or road rage.
 A recent study by AAA reported that nearly 80 percent of drivers experienced aggression or road rage when driving in the previous year.
 Tailgating is dangerous because when the front car suddenly comes to a stop, the rear car is unable to stop in time.
 Such driving may initiate a more complicated, multi-car accident.